khezen/tarpit/README.md

 * repeted calls to a given resource increase the delay
 * enable TCP keep alive to keep the client from timing out

+One typical use case is to protect authentication from brute force.

 ## example

 ```golang